-The dilution resulting from the issuance of more than 200 million Common Shares during 2017 to raise \$30 million in capital and to settle certain debts had a significant impact on the trading price of the Common Shares.
-Expectations that further capital would be required to fund development of the Hawler license area and for exploration in certain of the Corporation's other assets, and uncertainty regarding the dilution that could result from raising such capital, weighed on the trading price of the Common Shares in 2018 and 2019.
-This downward pressure was held in balance with improving oil and gas industry sentiment and positive operational and financial results from the Corporation.
+Expectations that capital would be required to fund development of the Hawler license area and for exploration in certain of the Corporation's other assets, and uncertainty regarding the dilution that could result from raising such capital, weighed on the trading price of the Common Shares in 2018 and 2019.
+However, this downward pressure was offset by improving oil and gas industry sentiment and positive operational and financial results from the Corporation, resulting in share price appreciation that surpassed gains by the S&P/TSX Capped Energy Index and the S&P/TSX Composite Index during 2018 and 2019.

 The significant fall in the price of oil in March 2020, market sentiment resulting from the Coronavirus disease (COVID-19) pandemic, and uncertainty regarding the future of the Corporation because of restructuring activity, delayed receipts for oil sales, a decision to restrict capital expenditure and shutting-in a significant portion of oil production for three months, led the share price down in 2020, consistent with trends in the global oil industry.
 While the oil industry started to rebound towards the end of 2020 with increasing oil prices, the trading price of Common Shares lagged the recovery enjoyed by many of the Corporation's peers.
-During 2021, with strengthening oil price and successful execution of the Corporation's work program, the Common Shares made good progress towards restoring the pre-pandemic price.
+The fall in share price during 2020 that exceeded the fall in the S&P/TSX Capped Energy Index and the lagging recovery may be attributed to limited trading liquidity and restrained market appetite for companies operating in the Kurdistan Region of Iraq, which has been limited due to perceived political risk and export logistics uncertainties.